CMU-17313Q/fall23-nodebb-nirvana/UserGuide.md

 #### Posting Privately for Instructors

 When creating a new post or replying to a thread, there is an option to post privately for instructors.
-This option can be a checkbox in the post creation interface, labeled as "Post Privately for Instructors."
+This option is a checkbox in the post creation interface, labeled as "Post Privately"

 #### Posting Content

-Users can write their post or reply as they normally would, with the "Post Privately for Instructors" option enabled.
+Users can write their post or reply as they normally would, with the "Post Privately" option enabled.

 #### Submitting the Post

-After composing the post, the user should click the "Submit" or "Post" button to publish it privately for instructors.
+After composing the post, the user should click the "Submit" button to publish it privately for instructors.

 #### Viewing the Post